runsecret/rsec/README.md

 1. **Authenticate with your secret vault**

    Ensure your local machine is authenticated with your secrets vault.
-For AWS, this typically means configuring your AWS credentials.
+This can vary by vault provider, but often requires loging in via a provided CLI.

 2. **Replace static secrets with references**